 In designated natural areas one can focus on growing vegetation, in other areas restoration can be combined with agricultural activities to become directly beneficial to the local communities.
 Sustainable grazing methods in combination with agro-forestry and household garden concepts can be applied.
 Education, understanding and development is key to success to fight poverty and provide a sustainable future.

 Design & Research

-Are you interested to contribute?
+Are you interested?
 Have a look at the Ecosystem Restoration Camps Foundation, where practical measures in re-greening are being pioneered.
-We are also starting to work with the organic farm of the Habiba community in Nuweiba in the South Sinai on education and training.
-If you would like to know more, please contact us at firstname.lastname@example.org
+We are also working together with the organic farm of the Habiba community in Nuweiba in the South Sinai on education and training.